-Concepts and existing literatures concerning environment and the elderly Theories regarding the elderly and their environment
+Concepts and existing literatures concerning the environment and the elderly-

-In this section, we will examine some theories about the elderly and their interaction with their environment.
-Kurt Lewin (1951) put forward proposed the function concept-that according to which B (Behaviour) = F(Person, Environment)5 This implies and it studied first-that human behaviour is the result of an interaction between individuals and their surrounding environment.
-Furthermore, Two definitions of the influence of the environmental one ageing are have been widely accepted by researchers.
-The Ffirst, was provided by Lawton & Nahemow(1973), who proposed put forward the ecology model (also known as the Ccompetence-Ppress Mmodel-).
-According to Tthis theory, among the elderly, considers that the adjustment competence to adjust of the elderly is the constant interactive result of a constant interaction between body, psychology, and the environment.
-Thus, disability disabled elderly people are subjected to the influenced of by their environment by far while the aged with health are rarely limited by the environment and they much more than healthy elderly people are, as the latter have the capacity to look for a suitable development environment for themselves using thethrough resources around them available to them (Lawton, 1998a, 1998b, 1999).-
+Kurt Lewin (1951) put forward proposed the function concept that according to which B (Behaviour) = F\(Person, Environment).
+This implies and it studied first that human behaviour is the result of an interaction between individuals and their surrounding environment.
+Furthermore, tTwo definitions of the influence of the environmental one ageing are have been widely accepted by researchers.

+The Ffirst, definition was provided by Lawton & Nahemow\(1973), who proposed put forward the ecology model (also known as the cCompetence-pPress mModel-).
+According to Tthis theory, among the elderly, considers that the competence to adjustment competence of the elderly is the constant interactive result of a constant interaction between body, psychology, and the environment.
+Thus, disability disabled elderly people are subjected to the influenced of by their environment by far while the aged with health are rarely limited by the environment and they much more than healthy elderly people, as the latter have the capacity to look for a suitable development environment for themselves using the through resources around them available to them (Lawton, 1998a, 1998b; 1999).-

-The Ssecond, definition was put forward by Kahana (1982), put forward who proposed the Pperson-Eenvironment Ccongruence mModel and argued that if there was were no
+The Ssecond, definition was put forward by Kahana (1982) put forward who proposed the Pperson-Eenvironment Ccongruence Mmodel and argued that if there was were no congruence between the needs of the elderly and their environment pressure, there would be the behavior of the aged they would failing to adapt to it well and this would influence their